thanos-io/thanos/docs/operating/compactor-backlog.md

 ## Solutions

-### Scale the compactor more
+### Scale the compactor

-To prevent the compactor from falling behind, you can scale the compactor more.
+To prevent the compactor from falling behind, you can scale the compactor.

-To first scale the compactor vertically, you can give it more CPU and memory resources.
+To scale the compactor vertically, you can give it more CPU and memory resources.
 It also has two flags `compact.concurrency` and `downsample.concurrency` to control the number of workers to do compaction and downsampling.

 To scale the compactor horizontally, you can run multiple compactor instances with different `min-time` and `max-time` flags so that each compactor will only work on the blocks that are within the time range.